top of page

 Dr.Carroll has an ongoing research interest in amongst Canadians of South Asian ethnic descent and has described a unique clinical IBD phenotype in this population.
 Within the Canadian Children IBD Network, Dr. Carroll is the Edmonton site lead for the national Pediatric IBD Quality Improvement project.
 He is also the Quality Improvement physician lead for the Division of Pediatric Gastroenterology.

-Daniela Migliarese Isaac MD FRCPC
+Daniela Migliarese Isaac MD MSc FRCPC

 Gastroenterologist, Assistant Professor - Department of Pediatrics, University of Alberta